mlswg/mls-architecture/draft-ietf-mls-architecture.md

 encrypted application message will be leaked as well as the signature over that message.
 This means that the compromise has both confidentiality and privacy implications on the future AEAD encryptions of that chain.
-In the case of a group Operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by Hybrid Public Key Encryption (HPKE).
+In the case of a group operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by Hybrid Public Key Encryption (HPKE).
 Note that under that compromise scenario, authentication is not affected in either of